This easy Crockpot French Dip Sandwich Recipe has fork tender, fall apart beef in a scratch-made au jus that is slow cooked to perfection!

 - Remove the roast from the pan and rub with mustard.

 - Place the roast in the slow cooker on top of half of the sliced onions and garlic.
 Cover the roast with the remaining onions and garlic.

-- Without washing the mustard off of the roast, pour in the beef stock, red wine, and Worcestershire sauce.
+- Without washing the mustard off of the roast, pour in the beef stock, red wine, Worcestershire sauce, and add the bay leaves.